Microchip-MPLAB-Harmony/core_apps_pic32cm_le_ls/apps/driver/usart/sync/usart_echo/readme.md

 ## Description

-This example uses the USART driver in synchronous mode in Bare-Metal environment to communicate over the console.
+This example uses the USART driver in synchronous mode in RTOS environment to communicate over the console.
 It receives and echo's back the characters entered by the user.

 ## Downloading and building the application